AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to this class on the Bank test in Ruby](https://github.com/AdrienFabre/bank_tech_test_ruby/blob/master/lib/bank_account.rb)

 ---
+>----- Here is how I would use dependency injection in Javascript. -----

 With another context, with the Airport in Javascript, we can see that we are getting a new Weather for a new Airport, so we get: